Chair Professor and Head of Department

 Tel/Fax: +852 2766 6131 / +852 2362 8439

-Lawrence Chi-Chung Cheung received his PhD from the Hong Kong University of Science and Technology in 1998.
+Lawrence Chi-Chung Cheung received his PhD from The Hong Kong University of Science and Technology in 1998.
 From 1999 to 2003, He was at the City University of Hong Kong.
-He is currently a Lecturer in the Department of Electronic and Information Engineering, the Hong Kong Polytechnic University.
+He is currently a Teaching Fellow in the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University.
 Dr. Cheung is a senior member of IEEE.
 His research interests include power saving for wired networks, wireless TCP, neural networks and Particle Swarm Optimization (PSO).
-His complete publications can be found in http://www.eie.polyu.edu.hk/~encccl.
+His complete publications can be found in https://www.eie.polyu.edu.hk/~encccl.

 Computers and IT